Daniel-Fiuk/fantasy-map/README.md

 # Fantasy Map: interactive maps for Obsidian
 Are you a writer, a world builder, or a really dedicated Dungeon Master or note taker?
 Do you want to manage and locate your notes on a map of your choosing?
 Well this plugin is for you!
-Introducing the Fantasy Map plugin for Obsidian!
-This plugin allows you to upload any image to your Obsidian vault and create an interactive map where you can link to notes that call back to a specific location.
+Introducing Fantasy Map for Obsidian!
+Upload any image to your Obsidian vault and create an interactive map where you can link to notes that call back to a specific location.

 <div align="center"><img width="80%" height="auto" alt="Screenshot 2026-04-22 171431" src="https://github.com/user-attachments/assets/a7a86b64-c94b-43fe-becb-0f902b49357e" /></div>